godotengine/godot-docs/tutorials/shading/shading_reference/shading_language.rst

     }

-You can only use functions that are defined above the function you are calling them from.
+You can only use functions that have been defined above (higher in the editor) the function from which you are calling them.

-Function argument can have special qualifiers:
+The function argument can have special qualifiers:

 * **in**: Means the argument is only for reading (default).
 * **out**: Means the argument is only for writing.